alif-munim/rye-connect/README.md

 - **mongoose**: an Object Data Modeling (ODM) for MongoDB and Node.js.
 Used to create document schemas and model data.

-- **bcryptjs**

-  For hashing passwords before storing them in MongoDB.
+- **bcryptjs**: for hashing passwords before storing them in MongoDB.

-- **express-validator**

-  For validating user input and sending the appropriate error response on invalid input.
+- **express-validator**: for validating user input and sending the appropriate error response on invalid input.

-- **jsonwebtoken**

-  Return a json web token upon user registration or login.
+- **jsonwebtoken**: return a json web token upon user registration or login.
 Users will be able to access protected routes with this token in request headers.

-- **config**

-  Set configurations for app deployment.
+- **config**: set configurations for app deployment.
 Store environment variables, database connection URI.

 - **request**
 - **gravatar**

 ### Dev Dependencies

-- **nodemon**

-  Constant monitoring of server updates.
+- **nodemon**: constant monitoring of server updates.
 Automatically restart on change.

-- **concurrently**

-  Allows server and client processes to run concurrently.
+- **concurrently**: allows server and client processes to run concurrently.

 ### To-Do

-#### Setup
+Setup

 - [x] Install dependencies
 - [x] Build server, create basic routes
 - [x] Connect to database

-#### Registration & Login
+Registration & Login

 - [x] Create user schema
 - [x] POST request for user registration
 - [x] POST request for user login
 - [x] User authentication & protected routes with JWT

-#### User Profiles
+User Profiles

 - [x] Create profile schema
 - [x] POST route to create new profile